cheise/Minimal-Tachometer-Pico-RP2040/README.md

 A oscillating quartz 16 Mhz

-A Car Power Adapter, normaly used for Cellphone charging or a Stepdown Converter 12V --> 5V.
+A Car Power Adapter, normaly used for cellphone charging or a Stepdown Converter 12V --> 5V.

 A 3D Printer (optional) or a universal case for the project.